Solving Schr\"{o}dinger Equation Using Tensor Neural Network: Solving Schr o dinger equation by TNN

 where $1/r_{ij}^{(n)}$ and $1/r_{Ii}^{(n)}$ denote the truncations of the terms $1/r_{ij}$ and $1/r_{Ii}$, respectively.

 In the following parts of this paper, for the simple description of the TNN for problem (\ref{Energy_Definition}), we use $x$ to denote the coordinates $(r_1,\theta_1, \varphi_1,\cdots, r_N,\theta_N,\varphi_N)$ and $x_i$ denotes one coordinate component.
-In order to solve the optimization problem (\ref{Energy_Definition}), we build a TNN structure $\Psi(x;\theta)$ by the way (\ref{def_TNN}), and define the set of all possible values of $\theta$ as $\Theta$.
-For $i=1,\cdots, d$, the subnetworks $\phi_i(x_i;\theta_i),i=1,\cdots,d$ are defined as (\ref{def_FNN}).
-We choose sufficient smooth activation functions, such that $\Psi(x;\theta)\in H_0^1(\Omega)$ with the open boundary conditions.
+In order to solve the optimization problem (\ref{Energy_Definition}), we build a TNN structure $\Psi(x;\vartheta)$ by the way (\ref{def_TNN}), and define the set of all possible values of $\vartheta$ as $\Theta$.
+For $i=1,\cdots, d$, the subnetworks $\phi_i(x_i;\vartheta_i),i=1,\cdots,d$ are defined as (\ref{def_FNN}).
+We choose sufficient smooth activation functions, such that $\Psi(x;\vartheta)\in H_0^1(\Omega)$ with the open boundary conditions.

-The trial wave-function set $V$ is modeled by the TNN structure $\Psi(x;\theta)$ where parameters $\theta$ take all the possible values and it is obvious that $V\subset H_0^1(\Omega)$.
-The solution $\Psi(x;\theta^*)$ of the following optimization problem are approximations to the ground state wave-function:
+The trial wave function set $V$ is modeled by the TNN structure $\Psi(x;\vartheta)$ where parameters $\vartheta$ take all the possible values and it is obvious that $V\subset H_0^1(\Omega)$.
+The solution $\Psi(x;\vartheta^*)$ of the following optimization problem is the approximation to the ground state wave function :

-Note that all integrations of the numerator and the denominator of (\ref{approx_opt}) have the form (\ref{def_F(x)}).
-With the help of Theorem \ref{theorem_Gauss}, these numerical integrations can be implemented by the scheme (\ref{eq_I_tensor_form}) with the computational work being bounded by the polynomial scale of dimension $d=3N$.
-We choose the tensor product Gauss points and their corresponding weights which are defined by (\ref{def_Gauss}) to discretize these numerical integrations.
+Note that all integrals of the numerator and the denominator of (\ref{approx_opt}) have the form (\ref{def_F(x)}).
+With the help of Theorem \ref{theorem_Gauss}, these numerical integration can be implemented by the scheme (\ref{eq_I_tensor_form}) with the computational work being bounded by the polynomial scale of dimension $d=3N$.
+We choose the tensor product Gauss points and their corresponding weights which are defined by (\ref{def_Gauss}) to discretize these numerical integration.
 Then the loss function can be defined as follows